-- Push the button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing." - When prompted, say "List Phones." - The Uconnect® Phone will play the phone names of all paired mobile phones in order from the highest to the lowest priority.
-To "Select" or "Delete" a paired phone being announced, push the "We button and say "Select" or "Delete."
+- When prompted, say "List Phones." - The Uconnect Phone will play the phone names of all paired mobile phones in order from the highest to the lowest priority.
+To "Select" or "Delete" a paired phone being announced, push the Voice Command "button and say "Select" or "Delete."
 Also, see the next two sections for an alternate way to "Select" or "Delete" a paired phone.